I set off on a new path today.

 In moments, waves of vertigo pass through with the question, “How do I know who I am without these familiar anchor points in my life?”
 There’s been grief too in letting go of what once gave me so much comfort.

 Yet in the quiet spaces in between, I get a whiff of a new inner experience emerging.
-A freshness, like the moments after a spring storm when the world sparkles of sun kissed raindrops.
+A freshness, like the moments after a spring storm when the world sparkles with sun-kissed raindrops.
 I get glimpses of the world from a new vantage point, where visions of possibilities that once felt so far away are there right before me.
 So close I can touch them.

 What I’m discovering is that every time I allow some old form that no longer holds energy for me to fall away, I bring myself one step closer to the home and belonging I once sought in those external faces and places.
 That there really is nothing but my inner connection—to my being, to my spiritual nature—that brings me home.
 There is no process, no program, no ritual, no routine that can lead me there.